Dechrissen/hstk/README.md

 # hstk – Headline Snap Toolkit

-This project contains a collection of tools for creating a database of Headline Snaps ([What are Headline Snaps?](./assets/WHAT.md)) as text via OCR, and commands for interfacing with the database.
-There are several built-in tools for analyzing the data, including data visualization functions.
+A collection of tools for creating a database of Headline Snaps ([What are Headline Snaps?](./assets/WHAT.md)) and interfacing with the database.
+There are several built-in tools for analyzing the data, including language modeling and data visualization functions.

 ## Table of Contents